Rethinking Church Part 5: Church Business

 After 25+ years in ministry, I’ve come to see that the American Church has largely become a mirror image of the capitalistic, market-driven culture we live in.
 We have made “church” into a destination or event we go to, a website to visit, or a name brand to follow.
 It seems we have adopted a way of being the Church in our day that looks more like franchising small businesses or running companies than being local spiritual communities based on love.

-The staff-led, programmatic model we see in many American churches has certainly yielded good fruit.
-However, we have tended to overlook many of the downsides and problems that also come along with it.
-It seems the Church is now facing a time of reckoning.
-It is becoming more and more clear to me that our current form of Christianity simply does not look very much like the way of Jesus.
-And I believe that the commercialization of Christianity is at the root of much that has gone wrong.
+The staff-led, programmatic model we see in many American churches has certainly yielded some good fruit.
+However, we have tended to overlook the many downsides and problems that also come along with it, and the Church is now facing a time of reckoning.
+It is becoming increasingly clear that our current form of Christianity simply does not look very much like the way of Jesus.
+And I believe the commercialization of Christianity is at the root of much that has gone wrong.

 It’s not you, it’s the system